lmacakova/weather_data_pipeline/README.md

 ## Key Features

--  Automated Data Collection: Weather observations are fetched from Met Éireann’s API.
+-  Automated Data Collection: Weather observations are fetched from Met Éireann’s API[^3].
 -  Timestamps: All files are saved with timestamps (YYYYmmdd_HHMMSS) for tracking and reproducibility.
 -  Data Organization: Collected data is stored under a directory structure (data/timestamps/ and data/weather/).
 -  GitHub Actions Integration: A scheduled workflow runs the pipeline daily, commits new data, and pushes it back to the repository.